-Social workers understand the value base of the profession and its ethical standards, as well as relevant laws and regulations that may impact practice at the micro, mezzo, and macro levels.
-Social workers understand frameworks of ethical decision-making and how to apply principles of critical thinking to those frameworks in practice, research, and policy arenas.
-Social workers recognize personal values and the distinction between personal and professional values.
-They also understand how their personal experiences and affective reactions influence their professional judgment and behavior.
-Social workers understand the profession's history, its mission, and the roles and responsibilities of the profession.
-Social Workers also understand the role of other professions when engaged in inter-professional teams.
-Social workers recognize the importance of life-long learning and are committed to continually updating their skills to ensure they are relevant and effective.
-Social workers also understand emerging forms of technology and the ethical use of technology in social work practice.
+Social workers understand the value base of the profession and its ethical standards, as well as relevant policies, laws, and regulations that may affect practice with individuals, families, groups, organizations, and communities.
+Social workers understand that ethics are informed by principles of human rights and apply them toward realizing social, racial, economic, and environmental justice in their practice.
+Social workers understand frameworks of ethical decision making and apply principles of critical thinking to those frameworks in practice, research, and policy arenas.
+Social workers recognize and manage personal values and the distinction between personal and professional values.
+Social workers understand how their evolving worldview, personal experiences, and affective reactions influence their professional judgment and behavior.
+Social workers take measures to care for themselves professionally and personally, understanding that self-care is paramount for competent and ethical social work practice.
+Social workers use rights-based, antiracist, and anti-oppressive lenses to understand and critique the profession's history, mission, roles, and responsibilities and recognize historical and current contexts of oppression in shaping institutions and social work.
+Social workers understand the role of other professionals when engaged in interprofessional practice.
+Social workers recognize the importance of lifelong learning and are committed to continually updating their skills to ensure relevant and effective practice.
+Social workers understand digital technology and the ethical use of technology in social work practice.

-- Student makes ethical decisions by applying the standards of the NASW Code of Ethics, relevant laws and regulations, models for ethical decision-making, ethical conduct of research, and additional codes of ethics as appropriate to context. - Student uses reflection and self-regulation to manage personal values and maintain professionalism in practice situations. - Student demonstrates professional demeanor in behavior; appearance; and oral, written, and electronic communication. - Student uses technology ethically and appropriately to facilitate practice outcomes. - Student uses supervision and consultation to guide professional judgment and behavior.
+- a. make ethical decisions by applying the standards of the National Association of Social Workers Code of Ethics, relevant laws and regulations, models for ethical decision making, ethical conduct of research, and additional codes of ethics within the profession as appropriate to the context; - b. demonstrate professional behavior; appearance; and oral, written, and electronic communication; - c. use technology ethically and appropriately to facilitate practice outcomes; and - d. use supervision and consultation to guide professional judgment and behavior social work's role and response.
+Social workers critically evaluate the distribution of power and privilege in society in order to promote social, racial, economic, and environmental justice by reducing inequities and ensuring dignity and respect for all.